umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

 ## Contributing code changes

-This document gives you a quick overview on how to get started.
+This document gives you a quick overview of how to get started.

 ### Guidelines for contributions we welcome

-Not all changes are wanted, so on occasion we might close a PR without merging it.
-We will give you feedback why we can't accept your changes and we'll be nice about it, thanking you for spending your valuable time.
+Not all changes are wanted, so on occasion, we might close a PR without merging it.
+We will give you feedback on why we can't accept your changes and we'll be nice about it, thanking you for spending your valuable time.

 We have [documented what we consider small and large changes](CONTRIBUTION_GUIDELINES.md).
 Make sure to talk to us before making large changes, so we can ensure that you don't put all your hard work into something we would not be able to merge.